dohalloran/Encrypter/README.md

 - Encrypter allows one user to send encrypted messages to another user free of charge

+- Intuitive interface makes Encrypter very easy to use

-- Employs end to end encryption that ensures full security every time.
+- Employs end to end encryption that ensures full security every time

-- Messsages are ecnrypted and sent via email to another user for decryption.
+- Messsages are ecnrypted and sent via email to another user for decryption

-- Ideal for sharing passwords or sensitive data.
+- Ideal for sharing passwords or sensitive data

 - Use a default key with friends or a group to share messages easily, quickly, and securely